 If you are applying for a federal tax ID number with taxes in mind, it may be worth taking a look through some of the following resources:

-- The IRS provides great video content on what business owners need to know about federal taxes.
+- The IRS offers a great video on what business owners need to know about federal taxes

 - 5 Tax Preparation Tips Every Entrepreneur Should Know